Three great ways to bring the Constitution LIVE to your students!

 Scholar Exchanges: Peer-to Peer

 Teachers can schedule their class to join peer-to-peer scholar exchanges, allowing students to review the materials with scholars in a smaller group for more one-on-one support to improve constitutional understanding, promote deeper understanding, and enhance opportunities for civil discourse and discussion.
-Sessions for the 2021/2022 academic year will be offered Tuesdays and Thursdays.
+Sessions for the 2021/2022 academic year will be offered Mondays, Tuesdays and Thursdays.

 Virtual Exhibit Tours